Voting in West Virginia

 - Work hours and distance from county seat

 - Inaccessible early voting site and polling place

 - Attendance at college or other place of education or training

 - Temporary residence outside of the county

 - Service as an elected or appointed state or federal official

 - Participation in the Address Confidentiality Program (ACP)

 - Membership, or the spouse or dependent a member of the United States uniformed services and Merchant Marines on active duty

 Early Voting In West Virginia

-West Virginia offers/does not offer in-person early voting.
+West Virginia offers in-person early voting.
 No excuse is needed to vote early.
-Early voting begins 13 days before an election and ends 3 days before the election day.
+Early voting begins 13 days before the election and ends 3 days before the election.